Shan-Mei/shanmeis-notes/journalling/drama.md

 - We used this new information to create a short scene based on Brecht's devices and rules.

 #### T3W2L2 - 27/7
-- Had a bitm ore of a look on Brechtian theatre and made some tableau with talking.
+- Had a bit more of a look on Brechtian theatre and made some tableau with talking.

+#### T3W3L1 - 31/7
+- Created a play on brechtian theatre